 Starting a game is simple but powerful.
 With simple interface and smart defaults that progressively disclose options based on player selection.

 Help is here!
-When adjusting assistance level, players can see which colors on the physical chessboard are used for move analysis based on their choosen level of assistance.
+When adjusting assistance level, players can see which colors on the physical chessboard are used for move analysis based on their chosen level of assistance.

 Choosing the right opponent made easy.
 When choosing an opponent, players can pick an AI with appropriate difficulty and assistance, play OTB (Over the Board) with another player in real life and select who it is to share the game, or play online against a friend or someone random.